 Trans fat, particularly the manufactured variety found in partially hydrogenated vegetable oil, appears to have no known health benefit.
 Experts recommend keeping your intake of trans fat as low as possible.

 What should you eat?

 Foods free of trans fats aren't automatically good for you.
-Food manufacturers may have substituted other ingredients for trans fat that may not be healthy either.
+Food makers may substitute other ingredients for trans fat that may not be healthy either.
 Some of these ingredients, such as tropical oils — coconut, palm kernel and palm oils — contain a lot of saturated fat.

 Saturated fat raises your total cholesterol.
-In a healthy diet, 20 to 35 percent of your total daily calories can come from fat — but saturated fat should account for less than 10 percent of your total daily calories.
+In a healthy diet, about 20% to 35% of your total daily calories may come from fat.
+Try to keep saturated fat at less than 10% of your total daily calories.

 Monounsaturated fat — found in olive, peanut and canola oils — is a healthier option than is saturated fat.
 Nuts, fish and other foods containing unsaturated omega-3 fatty acids are other good choices of foods with healthy fats.